thebrewery-craft-templates/vue-starter-kit/package.json.md

 ## [`dependencies`](https://docs.npmjs.com/files/package.json#dependencies)

 This field allows you to define dependencies that will be included in your bundled source code.
-Running `yarn add` will add dependencies to this list.
+Running `npm install` will add dependencies to this list.

 Since changes to these dependencies directly affect the code you ship, they're all locked to specific versions rather than using version ranges.
-Somewhere between a weekly and monthly basis, it's recommended to run `yarn outdated` to see what new versions have been released, then review the changelogs for each outdated dependency to determine:
+Somewhere between a weekly and monthly basis, it's recommended to run `npm outdated` to see what new versions have been released, then review the changelogs for each outdated dependency to determine:

 - Whether you want to upgrade.